-When he was elected by baseball writers to Cooperstown it was in recognition of both his role as a pioneer and superb performance on the field in a career held to a modest length by baseball's unwritten prohibition against Blacks.
+When he was elected by baseball writers to Cooperstown it was in recognition of both his role as a pioneer and superb performance on the field in spite of his career having been held to a modest length by baseball's unwritten prohibition against Blacks.

 In the military

 After leaving UCLA a few credits short of graduation, Robinson joined the US Army to serve in the Second World War.
 After initially being rejected, he was able to force his way into Officer Candidate school and was commissioned as a Lieutenant.
 While training at Fort Hood, TX, Robinson refused to move to the back of a bus when a white woman demanded that he do so.
 Even though Army regulations specifically backed him, Robinson was court-martialed for insubordination.
 He was acquitted, but was still unfairly branded as a racial agitator.
 The Army found a pretext to give him an honorable discharge soon afterward.

 Negro and minor leagues

 Following his discharge, Robinson signed with the Negro League Kansas City Monarchs for the 1945 season.
 He was a successful shortstop for the Monarchs and was named to the East-West All-Star game.
 While playing for the Monarchs, he was scouted by Branch Rickey of the Brooklyn Dodgers, who intended to sign top African American players to break the color line.
 Rickey picked Robinson as the best candidate, and signed him to great publicity on October 23, 1945.